ombbhatt/ombbhatt.github.io/_pages/about.md

 More info about configuring Academic Pages can be found in [the guide](https://academicpages.github.io/markdown/), the [growing wiki](https://github.com/academicpages/academicpages.github.io/wiki), and you can always [ask a question on GitHub](https://github.com/academicpages/academicpages.github.io/discussions).
 The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful. -->

+Hello and welcome to my page!👋

-I will be joining the [Relational Cognition Lab](https://www.relcoglab.org/) led by Dr. Anna Leshinskaya at UC Irvine starting Summer 2025 as a research technician!
-I'll be probing language models from both cognitive and AI safety perspectives.
+Since Summer 2025, I have joined the [Relational Cognition Lab](https://www.relcoglab.org/) led by Dr. Anna Leshinskaya at UC Irvine as a research technician and lab manager.
+Currently my work is focused on probing language models from both cognitive and AI safety perspectives, specifically on concepts of morality.

-I am currently interested in using language models as tools to study human language processing and cognition in general.
+I am interested in using language models as tools to study human language processing and cognition in general.
 More specifically, I am interested in questions like:

+- How do classically cognitive science understandings of concepts (representational forms, relations, compositionality, etc.) inform our understanding of the same in AI models?
+Can we form some robust idea of the human-likeness (or human-unlikeness) of models using the mechanistic interpretability toolkit?

 - Do human-like linguistic generalizations emerge in language models?
-Can we use their internal representations to study how their knowledge is structured compared to humans?
-Can we train human-like language development into models?

-- Encoding models have enabled us to map brain responses to model representations -- how can we use them to better understand the functional alignment between the brain and language models?
-How can we creatively and accurately predict brain activity to study how different networks engage in different tasks?

-- How does the language network interact with other regions in the brain to perform complex reasoning?
+Do models "learn" language like we do?
+What linguistic phenomena show disparaties between models and humans, and what does that tell us about the reasoning that is derivable just using language?

+- What are the neural correlates of AI models?
+Encoding models can predict neuronal responses for both vision and language -- can we perform mechanistic interventions on them to identify brain-like architectural components?
+Can we use the neuronal predictions to infer what the model is computing on a smaller functional scale when given complex tasks, thus reducing its black-box nature?

-Until recently, I was a member of [Language, Intelligence, and Thought (LIT) Lab](https://www.language-intelligence-thought.net/) led by Dr. Anya Ivanova at Georgia Tech, where I was analyzing language models to detect human-like response biases.
+Prior to this, I was a master's student at Georgia Tech CS and a member of [Language, Intelligence, and Thought (LIT) Lab](https://www.language-intelligence-thought.net/) led by Dr. Anya Ivanova.
+My project there was about analyzing language models to detect human-like response biases.
 I was first introduced to neuroAI at Georgia Tech, specifically by a few amazing Psych faculty (Dr. S. Varma, Dr. R. Murty and, of course, Dr. A. Ivanova).

-Prior to my master's at GT, I was an undergraduate at UIUC in the [Computer Science and Philosophy](https://siebelschool.illinois.edu/academics/undergraduate/degree-program-options/cs-x-degree-programs/computer-science-philosophy) program.
+I completed my undergraduate education at UIUC in the [Computer Science and Philosophy](https://siebelschool.illinois.edu/academics/undergraduate/degree-program-options/cs-x-degree-programs/computer-science-philosophy) program, where I took special interest in symbolic logic and ethics.

 News